Surachai Danwattananusorn

-Surachai has been in exile in neighbouring Laos since the Thai military coup of 2014.
-He disappeared after the murder of two other anti-monarchist activists in December 2018.
+Surachai had been in exile in neighbouring Laos since the Thai military coup of 2014.
+He disappeared in December 2018.

 Political career

 Surachai became well known after the Thammasat University massacre, as he was a prominent member of the Communist Party of Thailand.
 He was sentenced to death for murder and his participation in a train robbery but received a royal pardon in 1988.

 After his release, Surachai entered mainstream politics, first as a member of the New Aspiration Party under the leadership of Chavalit Yongchaiyudh, and later as a Thai Rak Thai Party candidate for the House of Representatives.
 He also ran for the senate seat of Nakhon Si Thammarat, but was never elected to any office.

 In 2006, Surachai participated in protests to oust the Council for National Security junta.
 Afterwards, he established the Red Siam political movement with Jakrapob Penkair.

 On 6 August 2007, while on stage at a United Front for Democracy Against Dictatorship rally, Surachai allegedly insulted then-Prime Minister Chuan Leekpai.
 He was found guilty by a criminal court and was fined 50,000 baht, but the fine was later reduced by half after Surachai confessed to the crime.

 Surachai was arrested again on 22 February 2011, this time according to the arrest warrant of the Criminal Court 27/2554, for committing lèse majesté at a speech near Sanam Luang.
 On 28 February 2012, The Criminal Court sentenced him to 7 years and 6 months in prison.
 However, Surachai received a royal pardon on 3 October 2013.